WCI-Limerick/winnerschapel-limerick/content/giving.md

 Church Food Bank and Welfare Platform

 #content
-You can also donate non-perishable food items and welfare items to the Church food bank.
+You can also donate non-perishable food items and welfare items to the Church Food Bank.
 ::

 ::card